js-jslog/harpguru-scripts/richters-other-56-positions.md

 2. A V chord triad in the lower register
 3. A full scale available in the middle and upper register (with a compromise being made on the 10 hole to prioritise the I chord triad over the availability of the 7th scale degree)

 That's all they had in mind, and that's all they needed to play the absolutely banging Ionaian mode German folk music of the time.
+If you need more detail on what's been said there then look to the description again for resources explaining this grounding concept.
+We're moving on to the revelations.

 # The revelation

-And this is where history & context play their role.
+Now this is where history & context play their role.

-Because if the music they had been playing were in the Dorian mode rather than the Ionian mode then most likely they would have created this instead, where they achieve the same 3 things:
+Because if the music those funky Germans had been playing were in the Dorian mode rather than the Ionian mode then most likely they would have created this instead, where they achieve the same 3 things:

 1. A I chord triad, available all the way along the blow row (which is now a minor triad as is appropriate for the Dorian mode)
-2. A V chord triad in the lower register (which is also a minor triad because the next mode along from Dorian is Aeolian which is also minor - more on this later)
+2. A V chord triad in the lower register (which is also a minor triad because the mode of the V chord would be Aeolian which is also minor - more on this later)
-3. A full dorian scale available in the middle and upper register (with the compromise we saw before)
+3. A full dorian scale available in the middle and upper register (with the same compromise we saw before)

 So the goals of the Richter system are ambivolent to the mode that you're making the tuning for, and that's why I call Richter a system rather than a tuning.
 There are many tunings that you can configure using the Richter system.
 All of the modes of the major scale at the very least.